What is Estimate at Completion (EAC) in Project Management?

 Estimate at Completion tells us whether events, developments, or obstacles have changed the originally estimated costs of the project.
 It factors in the Actual Cost of the project to date, as well as an estimate of remaining costs for a more dynamic picture of the project budget.

 For example, a project has estimated BAC to be $15,500.
-However, the unavailability and delivery delays of some particularly crucial material drives up costs.
+However, the unavailability and delivery delays of some particularly crucial material drive up costs.
 Using an EAC formula, you can create a new budget forecast based on this context.

 What is the Estimate at Completion formula and how do you know which EAC formula to use?